Updated January 8, 2021

 When should it be filed?
-The filing deadline for Form 943 is January 31 annually.
-For the 2019 tax year, if you’ve paid your taxes via monthly deposit, you have until February 10, 2020, to file.
+The filing deadline for Form 943 is January 31 annually, but this year falls on February 1.
+For the 2020 tax year, if you’ve paid your taxes via monthly deposit, you have until February 10, 2021, to file.

 What’s it for?
 Form 943 is used by employers that have paid wages to farmworkers, so long as the wages paid were subject to federal income tax withholding, Social Security and Medicare Taxes.
 Taxes due can be paid at the time the form is filed if taxes for the year are less than $2,500.00.
 This form can be a substitute for Form 941, or it can be used in addition to Form 941 if both regular and agricultural employees were paid during the year.
 If you have any questions about Form 941 vs. Form 943, contact your accountant or consider using farm payroll software.

 When should it be filed?
-The deadline to file Form 944 is January 31 annually, but for the 2019 tax year, if you’ve already paid your taxes with a monthly deposit, you have until February 10, 2020, to file.
+The deadline to file Form 944 is February 1 this year, but for the 2020 tax year, if you’ve already paid your taxes with a monthly deposit, you have until February 10, 2021, to file.

 What’s it for?
 Form 944 is designed for small employers that have an annual tax liability of less than $1,000.
 Annual filing status does not preclude smaller employers from being required to deposit taxes on a timely basis.

 When should it be filed?
-The deadline to file Form 945 is January 31 annually.
-For the 2019 tax year, if tax deposits have been made, you’ll have until February 10, 2020, to file.
+The deadline to file Form 945 is February 1 this year.
+For the 2020 tax year, if tax deposits have been made, you’ll have until February 10, 2021, to file.

 What’s it for?
 Form 945 is rarely used by employers, but there are occasions when a Form 945 must be filed.
 Form 945 is used to report federal income tax withheld from nonpayroll payments made.
 Nonpayroll payments can include: